Pam Colangelo, Retail Labor Manager

 - Executive leadership: Give an overall vision of the future state and drive engagement.

 - Operations leadership: Provide input on needs/current opportunities.

 - Training teams: Explain benefits and provide technical instructions.

 - Operations/department subject matter experts: Give feedback and additional information about processes and techniques.

 - Store manager and change champions: Drive the change through demonstration and encouragement.

 - Store-level experts: The final users who provide further feedback.

-Everyone on this list has a different role through the change management process, so everyone is equally important, in driving buy-in and helping prevent reversion to old habits.
-The participation and involvement of executive leadership has a great impact on the success of any implementation.
-Hands-on and training sessions will also play a significant role in keeping your internal “customers” engaged with the new process.
-However, make sure that the training sessions are addressed to the right audience.
-Also, listen to feedback because it will guide you and your team through what is working or what is not.
-It will also show others that you listen to them and value their input.
+Everyone on this list has a different role through the change management process, so everyone is equally important and responsible for driving buy-in and helping prevent reversion to old habits.
+The participation and involvement of executive leadership greatly impacts the success of any implementation.
+Hands-on training sessions will also play a significant role in keeping your internal “customers” engaged with the new process.
+The key to any training is to ensure that the material addresses the appropriate audience.
+Listen to feedback.
+It will guide you and your team through what is working and what is not and will show others that you value their input.